amelia1105/README-generator/README.md

     ![screenshot of terminal showing that information was entered successfully](./assets/success.png)

-    A dist folder will be created (or updated) with the new README.md file containing all the information that was entered.
+    The new README.md file will be in the dist folder:

     ![screenshot of README.md file](./assets/dist-folder.png)